graphhopper/directions-api/docs-matrix.md

 to_point    | -       | The destination points for the routes.
 Specify at least one. out_array   | times   | Specifies which arrays should be included in the response.
 Specify one or more of the following options 'weights', 'times', 'distances', 'paths'.
 To specify more than one array use e.g. `out_array=times&out_array=distances` vehicle     | car     | The vehicle for which the route should be calculated.
-Other vehicles are foot and bike points_encoded     | true    | If `false` a GeoJson array in `point` is returned.
-If `true` the resulting route will be encoded leading to big bandwith reduction.
-You'll need a special handling for the decoding of this string on the client-side, see the Java or JavaScript code above.
-It is especially important to use our decoding methods if you set `elevation=true`! debug              | false   | If true, the output will be formated. type               | json    | Specifies the resulting format of the route, for json the content type will be application/json.
-Other possible format options: <br> jsonp you'll need to provide the callback function via the callback parameter.
-The content type will be application/javascript<br> gpx, the content type will be application/xml
+Other vehicles are foot and bike debug              | false   | If true, the output will be formated.

 ## Description